 Manchester United beat Chelsea as Cunha strike boosts Champions League hope

-Man Utd strengthen their grip on third spot in the Premier League with 1-0 win that leaves Chelsea relying on favours.
+Manchester United strengthen grip on third spot in Premier League with 1-0 win that leaves Chelsea relying on favours.

-Manchester United took a giant step towards ending a two-year exile from the Champions League as Matheus Cunha scored the only goal in a 1-0 win at Chelsea.
+Manchester United took a giant step towards ending a two-year exile from the Champions League as Matheus Cunha scored the only goal in a 1-0 win against Chelsea.

 United’s victory on Saturday opens up a 10-point gap between the Red Devils in third place and sixth-placed Chelsea, with only 15 points left to play for this season.